'The Little Mermaid' trailer: The best reactions and memes so far

-New promotional materials for The Little Mermaid just dropped, and people have differing opinions.
+New promotional materials for The Little Mermaid just dropped, and people have differing opinions about the trailer.
 One thing’s for sure, they really did Flounder dirty.

 The live adaptation of The Little Mermaid has been the topic of controversies and heated comments sections since it was announced.
 Needless to say, people are waiting in anticipation for the release of the movie, wanting to see for themselves if this movie will really flop more than a dying carp.
 Of course, reactions and memes spawned when the new promotional materials dropped.
 Here are some of them.